bm-zi/expense-profiler/README.md

 If you are installing on a ubuntu system take a note on following steps.

-- To avoid issues with virtualenv uninstall and reinstall it it first.
+- To avoid issues with virtualenv uninstall and reinstall it first.

 ```
 sudo pip uninstall virtualenv